jamsocket/jamsocket/cli/README.md

 ## `jamsocket backend terminate BACKENDS`

 Terminates one or more backends given the backend ID(s).
+To terminate all backends for a service, use the "terminate-all-backends" command.

 ```
 USAGE